etuecke/cs50finalproject/DESIGN.md

     - We make sure not to allow duplicate movies to be added into this table for any given user, since this would not make sense when using this table to populate the homepage if there were multiple copies of the movies being displayed.
     - We redirect directly to the home page.
 6. News ("~/news"):
-    - Displaying the recent movie news/movie reviews from the New York Times.
+    - This function uses the helper functions get_reviews() and get_review_details() to pull recent movie reviews from the New York Times.
 7. I'm Feeling Lucky ("/lucky")
-    - This is a simple feature that allows the user to be presented with a randomly chosen movie to watch.
+    - This is a feature that allows the user to be presented with a randomly chosen movie to watch.
+The function randomly sorts all the movies in the movies table in the database and selects the first item to display to the user.
 8. Reviews ("~/reviews"):
+** KRISHAAAAAAAAA **

 ### Helpers.py
 1. get_details():
     - We included this helper function to make it easy to assemble all relevant information about a movie, without having to copy and paste the queries required to do so over and over.
-    - This helper function retrieves information about the directors, the stars, the movie rating, the year the movie was made, etc. using SQL queries
+    - This helper function retrieves information about the directors, the stars, the movie rating, the year the movie was made, etc. using SQL queries.
 2. get_reviews() and get_review_details():
-    - get_reviews(): KELSEY ADD SMTH HERE
-    - get_review_details(): KELSEY ADD SMTH HERE
-    - GO INTO DEPTH ON HOW THE WEB SCRAPING STUFF HERE WORKS
+    - get_reviews(): this function contacts the New York Times API to retrieve a json that contains data on the most recent movie reviews published by the NYT.
+The function then parses the results to return a list of all reviews and their details (movie_title, byline, headline, mpaa_rating, etc.).
+    - get_review_details(): this function picks relevant details (headline, byline, summary, date, and link to the image) from the list of reviews.
 3. Helper functions for the quiz:
     - get_random_movie_list()
     - get_random_years_list()